-Charitable giving is an important part of our Christian faith and the church acts as a collection point for the Hambleton Food Share Scheme based at Northallerton which is a food bank supporting families throughout the region.
-A list of suitable items to donate can be found in the church porch and food can be left at the back of the church from where it is transported to Northallerton most Mondays.
+Charitable giving is an important part of our Christian faith and the church acts as a collection point for the Food Share Scheme based at Easingwold which is a food bank supporting families throughout the region.
+A list of suitable items to donate can be found in the church porch and food can be left there from where it is transported to the Easingwold collection point.

 The Church is the most historic building in Husthwaite and is situated at the heart of the village, facing the village green.
 Parts of the Church building date back to the 12th Century and the Churchyard contains gravestones spanning four centuries.
 The main path is lined by a cottage style garden.
 Overlooking the Green is the village war memorial which names the villagers who fought and died in the Great War (1914-1919).
 Thankfully all those who fought in the Second War returned home safely.

 The building, garden and memorial all belong to the village and people of Husthwaite and the Church Council is responsible for the care and maintenance of the property.
 If you would like to become a member of our Stewardship Scheme Friend helping with financial support from time to time, please contact Mr. Hugh Richardson, Church Treasurer on 01347 868005.
 A Gift Aid donation to the Church, which is an accepted charity, would enable 25p in every £ to be reclaimed from the Inland Revenue.
 A Gift Aid form may be obtained here or an envelope can be collected from the church.
 (This form may only be used by UK residents who pay income or capital gains tax.)
 All donations will be acknowledged with grateful thanks.
 [If you do not have a free PDF file reader, you can get one from here (be sure to uncheck any unwanted extras offered!).]